Information for Health Care Providers

 Medications to treat diabetes and related conditions are available to you.
 Your CDCES will teach about medications, including how to use insulin.

-Obtaining general diabetes information can be helpful in the short term, but diabetes care and education can lead to better managed diabetes, decrease short and long-term complications, and produce better outcomes when you partner with a CDCES.
+Obtaining general diabetes information for people with diabetes can be helpful in the short term, however, diabetes care and education can lead to better-managed diabetes, decrease short and long-term complications, and produce better health outcomes.
+Locate a CDCES near you or refer your patients with diabetes to see a CDCES!